omccully/go-games/README.md

 # Terminal Snake Game

 Snake game that runs in your terminal.
 Colorful and stylish.
 Written in Go.
+Saves high score and allows you to pause, exit, and resume the game seamlessly.

 ## Download and install from source